-Under the Amended APPI, the transfer of PII data to a third party located outside of Japan is generally subject to prior consent of the relevant individual, subject to the important exceptions mentioned below.
+Under the APPI, the transfer of PII data to a third party located outside of Japan is generally subject to prior consent of the relevant individual, subject to the important exceptions mentioned below.

 First, no prior consent of the relevant individual is required if the third party is located in a foreign country that the Commission considers has the same level of protection of personal information as Japan.
-At the time of writing, however, no country is designated as such by the Committee.
+At the time of writing, no country is designated as such by the Commission.
+However, according to the joint statement of the Commission and the European Commission published on 31 May 2018, they agreed to intensify their work to complete as soon as possible: